 Even more persuasive are experiments in which exactly the same tasks are used in individual and in group settings.
-As we mentioned, when a task has a demonstrably correct answer that most individual participants fail to give, groups generally do much better-sometimes dramatically so (Bonner, Baumann, & Dalal, 2002; Laughlin & Ellis, 1986; Moshman & Geil, 1998).
-This is not an effect of enhanced motivation to perform well in group situations since monetary incentives, that have, if anything, stronger motivating force, have no comparable effect (see Camerer & Hogarth, 1999, in the general case, and Jones & Sugden, 2001, for the Wason selection task).
-Discussion, on the other hand, is crucial for group performance (see Schulz-Hardt, Brodbeck, Mojzisch, Kerschreiter, & Frey, 2006) In a discussion, participants are able both to produce good arguments and to select the best among those produced by the group.
-It is unsurprising therefore that learning methods that rely on peer discussions have been found to be extremely effective (see Slavin, 1995, for review), and are now being adopted at all levels of education, from elementary school up to the MIT (Rimer, 2009).
+As we mentioned, when a task has a demonstrably correct answer that most individual participants fail to give, groups generally do much better - sometimes dramatically so (Bonner, Baumann, and Dalal 2002; Laughlin and Ellis 1986; Moshman and Geil 1998).
+This is not an effect of enhanced motivation to perform well in group situations, since monetary incentives, which have, if anything, stronger motivating force, have no comparable effect (see Camerer and Hogarth 1999, in the general case, and Jones and Sugden 2001, for the Wason selection task).
+Discussion, on the other hand, is crucial for group performance (see Schulz-Hardt et al. 2006).
+In a discussion, participants are able both to produce good arguments and to select the best among those produced by the group.
+It is not surprising, therefore, that learning methods that rely on peer discussions have been found to be extremely effective (see Slavin 1995 for review) and are now being adopted at all levels of education, from elementary school up to MIT (Rimer 2009).

-The next prediction of the argumentative theory may seem paradoxical in that it predict that human reasoning may owe part of its effectiveness to what, from a strictly epistemic point of view, should be seen as a flaw.
+The next prediction of the argumentative theory may seem paradoxical: human reasoning may owe part of its effectiveness to what, from a strictly epistemic point of view, should be seen as a flaw.
 When people are engaged in a debate, what they look for, what is useful to them, are arguments that support their views or undermine those of their interlocutor.
 Finding arguments for the opposite view (unless it is in order to anticipate and refute them) is counterproductive.
 Reasoning, as a mechanism that allows us to find arguments in such contexts, should therefore be biased.
-More specifically, it should-and does indeed-display a confirmation bias.
-Across a vast range of experiments, people have repeatedly shown a tendency to only look for arguments that support their views, their hypotheses (see Nickerson, 1998, for review).
-It has also been shown that people mostly search for new information that supports their opinions (S. M. Smith, Fabrigar, & Norris, 2008).
-In psychology of reasoning, the confirmation bias has been blamed for participants' failures in most tasks, including conditional reasoning tasks (Evans, 1996), hypothesis testing (Poletiek, 1996; Tweney et al., 1980) and syllogistic reasoning (Evans, Handley, Harper, & Johnson-Laird, 1999; Newstead, Handley, & Buck, 1999).
-The confirmation bias is not something that people can easily suppress: it is a ubiquitous feature of reasoning.
+More specifically, it should - and does indeed - display a confirmation bias.
+Across a vast range of experiments, people have repeatedly shown a tendency to look only for arguments that support their views, their hypotheses (see Nickerson 1998 for review).
+It has also been shown that people search mostly for new information that supports their opinions (S. M. Smith, Fabrigar, and Norris 2008).
+In psychology of reasoning, the confirmation bias has been blamed for participants' failures in most tasks, including conditional reasoning tasks (Evans 1996), hypothesis testing (Poletiek 1996; Tweney et al. 1980), and syllogistic reasoning (Evans et al. 1999; Newstead, Handley, and Buck 1999).
+The confirmation bias is not something that people can easily suppress; it is a ubiquitous feature of reasoning.
 Instructions putting a special emphasis on objectivity fail to diminish the bias.
-On the contrary, in an experiment by Lord, such instructions caused participants to reason more, but doing so with an intact bias, they provided responses that were even more biased (Lord, Lepper, & Preston, 1984)!
+On the contrary, in an experiment by Lord, such instructions caused participants to reason more, but doing so with an intact bias, they provided responses that were even more biased (Lord, Lepper, and Preston 1984).

-Is the confirmation bias therefore an aspect of reasoning that may be effective from a practical point of view but that makes reasoning epistemically defective?
+Is the confirmation bias, therefore, an aspect of reasoning that may be effective from a practical point of view but that makes reasoning epistemically defective?
 Not really.
-People are quite able to falsify ideas or hypotheses... when they disagree with them.
-When a hypothesis is presented by someone else, participants are much more likely to look for falsifying evidence (Cowley & Byrne, 2005).
-When, for instance, people disagree with the conditional statement to be tested in the Wason selection task, a majority is able to pick the cards that can effectively falsify the statement, thereby successfully solving the task (Dawson, Gilovich, & Regan, 2002).
-Similarly, when people believe that the conclusion of a syllogism is false - if it conflicts with their beliefs for instance - they are look for counterexamples, something they fail to do otherwise (Klauer, Musch, & Naumer, 2000).
+People are quite able to falsify ideas or hypotheses...when they disagree with them.
+When a hypothesis is presented by someone else, participants are much more likely to look for falsifying evidence (Cowley and Byrne 2005).
+When, for instance, people disagree with the conditional statement to be tested in the Wason selection task, a majority are able to pick the cards that can effectively falsify the statement, thereby successfully solving the task (Dawson, Gilovich, and Regan 2002).
+Similarly, when people believe that the conclusion of a syllogism is false - if it conflicts with their beliefs, for instance - they look for counterexamples, something they fail to do otherwise (Klauer, Musch, and Naumer 2000).